gregorywmorris/Maven-Power-Outage-Challenge/README.md

 <b>Excel</b>
 * Validate and complete state and province identification.
-* Duplicates are identified by Reporting Area and similarity of time, then merged.
-    * If the same reporting areas the highest number is kept.
-If one has additional reporting then numbers are combined.
-    * Different Area Affected in the same state, the same Event Type, and with the same cause and the same start and end times will be combined.
-    * Combined special cases:
-        * 2007-9-18 5:15 and 9-18 5:14 events.
-        * 2010-6-17 0930, all 3 keep the latest resolution reporting.
-        * 2007-10-22 14:01:00 and 2007-10-22 14:05:00 merge, keep highest reporting.
-        * 2008-09-12 18:21:00 and 2008-09-12 18:21:00 are not combined, similarly named areas.
-But not the same reporting area.
 * Correct NERC Region based on state identification.
 * Manually correct states post Python processing.
 * Google city, area, and county locations.